 The following morning, the obnoxious ringtone by Allara’s ear startled her awake.
 Rubbing her eyes sleepily, she adjusted herself to the early morning light.
 When she sat up in bed, the ringing ceased.
 She dreaded to see who called, and much to her chagrin, a voicemail was left behind.

 Every fiber of her being was screaming to ignore the message, but her curiosity won out.
 Tapping the screen, Allara hesitated to put the phone to her ear.
 When she did, a female voice that she knew all-to-well grated on her eardrums.
 Listening carefully, the basic idea that Kai and her friend, Katherine had “been into each other for awhile” only made tears come to her eyes.
 Though she apologized, Allara was too heartbroken.
-No amount of apology was going to fix their indiscretion.
+No amount of apology could fix their indiscretion.

 Tearfully getting ready for work, the day outside resembled the night before making Allara’s anxiety skyrocket to the stratosphere.
 “Damn,” she mumbled.

 She left the apartment, bringing the umbrella with her into the downpour that she wished would wash away her fears.
-Despite that, Allara was resolved to not let the previous night bother her while working.
+Despite that, Allara resolved to not let the previous night bother her while working.

 Shaking out the umbrella, Allara was met with smiling faces.
 “Good morning,” she said.